Sigil-Ebook/Sigil/docs/Translating.md

 Updating Base Translation File
 ==============================

+1. Make sure the Qt project bin directory is in your path.
+For me this is: export MYQTHOME=~/Qt export PATH=${PATH}:${MYQTHOME}/5.4/clang_64/bin
-1. Open a terminal and change to the Sigil/src/Resource_Files/ts directory.
+2. Open a terminal and change to the Sigil/src/Resource_Files/ts directory.
+3. rm base.ts
-2. Run `lupdate ../../* -ts base.ts`
+4. Run `lupdate ../../* -ts base.ts`

+Note you need to delete base.ts first or it will get rebuilt in a broken manner for some reason (a bug in Qt?)

 Naming convention